aljazfrancic/stonks-bot/README.md

 # Purpose #

-The purpose of this Discord bot is to pull the prices of user-defined coins from CoinGecko for a user-defined number of last days and display them in a plot in a relative manner.
+The purpose of this Discord bot is to pull the close prices for user-defined list of assets (cryptocurrencies, stocks, etc.) for a select number of last days and display them in a plot in a relative manner.

-The prices for the first coin on the list are also shown.
+The close prices for the first asset on the list are also shown.

-> [!TIP]
+> [!NOTE]
 > The images below are updated automagically via Github Actions every hour!

 # Usage #

 To use the bot, send it a direct message on Discord or post in any channel the bot has access to on a Discord server that the bot is in.
 The message should conform to the following guidelines.

-Default settings (maximum number of days available on CoinGecko, using coins bitcoin, ethereum and monero):
+Default settings (365 days, using tickers `X:BTCUSD`, `X:ETHUSD`, `X:XMRUSD`):
 ```
 !stonks
 ```
-will produce something like:
+will produce:
 ![example 1](pics/!stonks.png)

 Default settings with user-defined number of days: